 Millennials and Generation Z are often spoken about as though they’re the same generation, but in fact there are some distinct differences between today’s young adults and teens.

-At our upcoming event YMS19 LDN, business leaders from the youth marketing world will be sharing their advice on how to reach young people today.
-One important thing to know is that due to the cultural and technological changes we've seen in the 21st century so far, the experience and characteristics of a teenager can be quite different to a young adult.
+At our upcoming event Youth Marketing Strategy, business leaders from the youth marketing world will be sharing their advice on how to reach young people today.
+One important thing to know is that due to the cultural and technological changes we’ve seen in the 21st century so far, the experience and characteristics of a teenager can be quite different to a young adult.

 Here are just a few of the facts about Millennials that can’t be applied to Gen Z.